zdhNarsil/zdhNarsil.github.io/_teaching/2019-fall-dl-pku.md

 ### Seminar overview
 * Each time, we will have 1~3 presenters.
 * Each presenter should presenting a bunch of paper of related topics.
-* All topics related with machine learning is encouraged.
+* All topics related with machine learning are wellcomed.

 ---